sercankulcu/sercankulcu.github.io/_pencils/2026-07-12-pencils-in-space.md

 They wrote notes and made alterations to flight plans.

 That detail matters because Apollo paperwork was not static.
 Mission crews had procedures, checklists, charts, and plans that sometimes needed to be amended during flight.
 A pencil remained useful precisely because it could make an immediate mark without batteries, ink flow, or complicated hardware.

+## Where the Fisher Space Pen Came From

 The Fisher Space Pen entered this environment in the late 1960s.